Campus Security Authorities

-- Office of Campus Safety personnel.
+- Office of Campus Safety and Security personnel.

-- Other Individuals with responsibility for campus security but are not Office of Campus Safety personnel, i.e., those responsible for monitoring entrance into institutional property, such as parking enforcement staff, event security staff and patrol staff.
+- Other Individuals with responsibility for campus security but are not Office of Campus Safety and Security personnel, i.e., those responsible for monitoring entrance into institutional property, such as parking enforcement staff, event security staff and patrol staff.

 - Officials who have significant responsibility for student and campus activities, included but not limited to those involved in student housing, student discipline and campus judicial proceedings, students who serve as judicial affairs officials, officials who oversee student extracurricular activities, faculty advisors and those who oversee student programs.

 - Individuals Designated by CCS—Any individual or organization specified in an institution’s statement of campus security policy as one to which students and employees should report criminal offenses.
 CCS-designated Campus Security Authorities include:

 - Campus Safety Director, Managers, and Officers

 - Institutional Equity and Inclusion Staff – including Title IX Coordinator